Design a microservice-oriented application

 Http client-to-microservice communication through API Gateways.
-This is used for queries and when accepting update or transactional commands from the client apps.
+This approach is used for queries and when accepting update or transactional commands from the client apps.
 The approach using API Gateways is explained in detail in later sections.

 Asynchronous event-based communication.
-This occurs through an event bus to propagate updates across microservices or to integrate with external applications.
+This communication occurs through an event bus to propagate updates across microservices or to integrate with external applications.
 The event bus can be implemented with any messaging-broker infrastructure technology like RabbitMQ, or using higher-level (abstraction-level) service buses like Azure Service Bus, NServiceBus, MassTransit, or Brighter.

 The application is deployed as a set of microservices in the form of containers.
 Client apps can communicate with those microservices running as containers through the public URLs published by the API Gateways.

 In the sample application, each microservice owns its own database or data source, although all SQL Server databases are deployed as a single container.
 This design decision was made only to make it easy for a developer to get the code from GitHub, clone it, and open it in Visual Studio or Visual Studio Code.
 Or alternatively, it makes it easy to compile the custom Docker images using the .NET CLI and the Docker CLI, and then deploy and run them in a Docker development environment.
 Either way, using containers for data sources lets developers build and deploy in a matter of minutes without having to provision an external database or any other data source with hard dependencies on infrastructure (cloud or on-premises).

 In a real production environment, for high availability and for scalability, the databases should be based on database servers in the cloud or on-premises, but not in containers.